Configure RoboGEO

 ForceFileNameAsImageTitle

-If True, when an image is loaded the EXIF image title is set to the image's file name and is used for any subsequent processing.
+If True and if ForceFileNameWithoutExtensionAsImageTitle is False, when an image is loaded the EXIF image title is set to the image's file name and is used for any subsequent processing.
 You may want to do this if your camera automatically sets the title to the make/model of the camera or if it sets it to an arbitrary string.
 The default is False.

 If not empty, when an image is loaded the EXIF image title is set to what you specify here and is used for any subsequent processing.
 You may want to do this if your camera automatically sets the title to the make/model of the camera or if it sets it to an arbitrary string.
 The default is blank.